ryanirl/autodiff/README.md

 <!-- TODO -->
 ## TODO:
- - Primitive Functions: aMax
+ - Primitive Functions: aMax.
- - Loss Functions: Hinge, MAE
+ - Loss Functions: Hinge and MAE.
- - Layers: Pooling, Batch Normalization, Dropout, etc.
+ - Layers: Max/Avg Pooling, Batch Normalization, and Dropout.
- - Utils: One-Hot for CCE-Loss, Split for Test/Train (Tensors), Pre-Defined Datasets
+ - Utils: One-Hot for CCE-Loss, Split for Test/Train (Tensors), and Pre-Defined Datasets.
- - Grad Check
- - Hardware Acceleration?
- - Examples
+ - Documentation.
- - Documentation
+ - Grad Check.

 ---

 <!-- INSTALLATION -->
 ## Installation

-At the moment just gonna have to clone the repo and make sure you have numpy installed (which is it's only dependency) if you want to play with it.
+For the moment, you have to clone the library to play with it.

-Not tested on Python2.

 ---